CKs-Technology-News/PrivacyTools/README.md

 ### [Twitter](#twitter)

 Avoid using Twitter official app or the website.
 It tracks users and creates user profiles based on what they follow, retweet and like.
-Twitter harms and violates user privacy with their policies.
+You can request your Twitter data over [here](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).

 - [Bleeter](https://www.github.com/sumeetdas/Bleeter) – [Twitter UI](https://sumeetdas.me/Bleeter/) built using F#.
 - [Fritter](https://github.com/jonjomckay/fritter) – A free, open-source Twitter client for Android.